 - Overall funding in excess of £2.8bn over a five-year period, through practices and networks

 - Indemnity state backed scheme introduced

-- Pay & expenses uplift each year through global sum, in line with predicted inflation
+- Pay and expenses uplift each year through global sum, in line with predicted inflation

-- Creation of a new Primary Care Networks, built up over the five years
+- Creation of new Primary Care Networks, built up over the five years

-- Additional workforce & linked funding through a new Primary Care Network
+- Additional workforce and linked funding through a new Primary Care Network

 - Amendments to QOF